-Traditionally, the branches are made into the shape of the cross on Lazarus Saturday, the day before, in preparation for the event.
+Traditionally, the branches are arranged into the shape of a cross on Lazarus Saturday, the day before, in preparation for the event.

-Believers usually keep the blessed palm branches in their homes until the upcoming year.
+Believers usually keep the blessed palm branches in their homes until the following year.

-In the Western Church, the palm branches given out the year before are returned to the church the next year just before Lent, so that they may be burned.
+In the Western Church, palm branches distributed the previous year are returned to the church the following year just before Lent so that they may be incinerated.